Author: Craig Neil

 Historically, there are no ties to fairies and the Fairy Glen, though elsewhere on Skye there is a long mythology involving the ‘sìthiche’ and the island.

-Is the Isle of Skye Fairy Glen pram friendly?
+Is the Fairy Glen pram friendly?

 The paths around the Fairy Glen from the tarmacked car park are mostly composed of compacted gravel and dirt on flat and level surfaces, which are suitable for wheelchairs and pushchairs.

-The area on the opposite side of the road around Castle Ewan is predominantly short grass which is suitable for prams, but not if it has been raining.
+The area on the opposite side of the road around Castle Ewan is predominantly short grass, which is suitable for prams, but not if it has been raining.

 There are no visitor facilities at the Fairy Glen other than a car park.